quantumgardener/qg.blog/content/notes/IMatch to Socials.md

 - For pixelfed
 	- [Mastodon.py](https://pypi.org/project/Mastodon.py/) - once you have Python installed run `pip3 install Mastodon.py`
 	- Your own Pixelfed account and 'personal access token'
+	- Your own [what3words](https://what3words.com) API.
+The free level is enough.
 - Code downloaded from GitHub at https://github.com/quantumgardener/IMatch-to-Socials

 ### Get Your Application Keys
 Create application keys and record the keys and secrets you're given.
 These will go into IMatch application variables.
 - flickr: [The App Garden on Flickr](https://www.flickr.com/services/apps/create)
 - pixelfed: Settings | Applications | Create new Token
+- what3words: Register and create token

 You do not need to set up both platforms if you are using only the one.
 However, you will either need to modify `share_images.py` or call the Python script with a 'flickr' or 'pixelfed' argument.
 This is what the [[#Configure IMatch App|IMatch App]] does.
 ### Create IMatch Application Variables